reab5555/Steam-Games-Recommender/README.md

 # Steam Game Recommendation System

 ## Overview
 This project showcases a collaborative filtering-based recommendation system designed to suggest Steam games to users based on their review preferences.
-The methodology incorporates SVD++ model, and operates on a dataset of Steam reviews, focusing on user interactions with various games.
+The methodology incorporates an advanced model, SVD++, and operates on a dataset of Steam reviews, which is stored in Google BigQuery, a scalable cloud data warehouse.
+This setup allows efficient handling of the large dataset (approximately 9GB) focusing on user interactions with various games.

 ## Data
 The dataset includes reviews from multiple users across numerous Steam games, classified into positive and negative reviews.
 Here are some statistics about the dataset before and after preprocessing: